 Diversion | Manipulator not giving a straight answer to a straight question and instead being diversionary, steering the conversation onto another topic.[26] |

-Evasion | Similar to diversion but giving irrelevant, rambling, or vague responses |
+Evasion | Similar to diversion but giving irrelevant, rambling, or vague responses.[26] |

 Covert intimidation | Manipulator putting the victim onto the defensive by using veiled (subtle, indirect or implied) threats. |

-Guilt trip | A special kind of intimidation tactic.
-A manipulator suggests to the conscientious victim that they do not care enough, are too selfish or have it too easy.
-This can result in the victim feeling bad, keeping them in a self-doubting, anxious and submissive position. |
+Guilt trip | A manipulator plays on a victim's guilt, often stating that they do not care enough, are too selfish or have it too easy.
+This can result in the victim feeling bad. |

 Playing the servant role | Cloaking a self-serving agenda in the guise of a service to a more noble cause. |